JoshGilliganNZ/Paua_MS/README.md

 - R scripts for processing, normalisation, differential expression, and visualisation
 - Jupyter notebooks for exploratory analyses and figure assembly
 - Metadata that defines samples, contrasts, and analysis parameters
-- Manuscript text, supplementary materials, and submission files
-- Instructions for reproducing the analysis from raw reads to final figures

 Raw sequencing data are not stored here.
 Accession numbers will be added once the manuscript is accepted.

-## Project structure

-- `analysis/` R scripts, notebooks, and configuration files
-- `data/` processed data objects such as tximport outputs, count matrices, and VST transformations
-- `figures/` figure panels and plotting code
-- `manuscript/` main text and supplementary materials

 ## Reproducibility